Kipt/BEdit/LayoutLanguage.md

 To get the current address (that is, the address the next member would be declared at) use `@` (or now deprecated `current_address()`).

+Any member may be declared as `hidden` to exclude that member from being presented by BEdit.
+To hide a member add `hidden` before the type declaration, after address specifier if present.
+A hidden member can still be used in integer expressions, it only hides the value from being presented.
+Note that adding `hidden` before a scalar declaration is the same as declaring the scalar using `hidden` type.

 When specifying a scalar member see [Scalar types](#scalar-types), for a member that is a struct use the name of the type and any parameter it takes (if any) in parenthesis as:
 ```C++
 struct Foo(var a) { ... };